 - Drowsy driving.
 We live in a nation of sleep-deprived citizens.
 Sixty percent of adult drivers – about 168 million people – say they have driven while feeling sleepy in the past year, according to the National Sleep Foundation.
 More than one-third admit to having actually nodded off behind the wheel.

 - Drunk driving.
 Each year, innocent people are killed and injured by those who drive after drinking or using drugs.
 In 2011, alcohol was a factor in one out of every three fatal collisions.
 More than 10,000 families lost a loved one because of a drunk driver.

 Get a South Carolina Car Crash Lawyer On Your Side

-If you have been in an automobile accident – regardless of the cause – you are eligible for a free case review with a South Carolina car accident attorney.
+If you have been in an automobile accident – regardless of the cause and fault.
+If the accident was caused by the other driver or caused by an medical emergency – was you are eligible for a free case review with a South Carolina car accident attorney.